For contact info, please see the Sci.Electronics.Repair FAQ Email Links Page.

 Yes, this bears remarkable similarity to the µMD1 GUI due to having inhereted much of its DNA. ;-) When first started, all the readouts are loaded with zeros and the fake LEDs are turned on to show that they are there.
 Sort of a high tech "lamp test". ;-)

 Note that the GUI is NOT required to run the laser with the µSLC1 controller and starting or restarting the GUI has absolutely no effect on laser behavior.
 (Or at least it shouldn't.)
-Unless messing with the parameters in the "Laser Firmware Hacking" (Command) window, which will be explained below.
-For most users, the GUI will only be used to monitor the laser.
+Unless messing with the parameters in the "Laser Firmware Hacking" (Command) window (which will be explained below), for most users, the GUI will only be used to monitor the laser.
 Actually, for most laser users, there is no need for the GUI at all!
-It's been developed primarily as a development aid and for unapologetic laser jock technoduibes. ;-)
+It's there primarily as a development aid and for unapologetic laser jock technoduibes. ;-)

 The first set are the selection buttons at the top of the window.
 Note that except for USB Port, these do not invoke drop-down menus and require only a single click to activate.

 The log file is closed and its name and path are saved upon exiting the GUI.